 In the old dilapidated building of the "Matvælaiðjan" food processing, especially known for their Bíldudalur green beans, work started in 2007 on creating a sea monster museum with the help of many a people, who had moved away from Arnarfjörður and wanted to do something for their old village.
 The museum building was restored with many a helping hand, which shows the solidarity of the people in Bíldudalur.

 I visited the museum as I wanted to get to know more about the sea monsters in Iceland.
 I timidly walked down a spooky corridor only to be greeted by 2 ugly monsters, the Shore Laddie and the Sea Man!

 The Shore Laddie and the Sea Man have frequently been seen on the shore in Iceland!
 What are these creatures and why have they so often been seen on the shore in Iceland?
 The Shore Laddie is even the most commonly seen sea monster in Iceland!

-Icelanders have through the ages believed in monsters, trolls and elves - we have myriad of such stories written f.ex. in Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason, which I refer to a lot in my travel-blogs.
-I am very interested in folklore and seek out elf locations in Iceland, which I have read about in this series of books.
+Icelanders have through the ages believed in monsters, trolls, and elves - we have a myriad of such stories written f.ex. in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason, which I refer to a lot in my travel-blogs.

 But it is only after I visited the Icelandic Sea Monster Museum that I became interested in these scary creatures walking ashore from the cold sea surrounding Iceland.